MIDI Implementation

 AWE32 NRPN Compatibility Layer

 As of 3.26.11, spessasynth supports emulation of the AWE32 NRPN generator modification.
-The implementation is similar to fluidsynth's emulation, as it has been tested and found relatively accurate to the sound cards.
+The implementation is similar to FluidSynth's emulation, as it has been tested and found relatively accurate to the sound cards.
 Here are some useful resources about this:

 - AWE32 Frequently Asked Questions